Multi-Output Convolution Spectral Mixture for Gaussian Processes: Experiments

 Sensor networks monitoring climate change and global warming in Stockholm provide real time surveillance, historical analysis, and future forecasting of the regional environment.
 Particularly extrapolating future temperature values help to guide policy making and social development.
 We know that, as a result of global warming, the fluctuation of temperature becomes a sensitive topic with regard to balance of survival and development.
 On the other hand, temperature is one of main factors in affecting local air pollution levels because it determines chemical reaction and change of air pollutant.
 There are multiple global trends and local patterns which can shape temperature evolution.
 Global trends are natural evolution mechanisms within the global climate system itself.
 Local patterns are external forces caused by local surroundings and industry activities.
 Usually global trends affect long term evolution of temperature at a large scale.
 Local patterns always shape the short term and medium-term change of temperature at a small scale.
 Both global trends and local patterns are time and phase dependent and tightly coupled together.
 Here we use temperature recordings as a real world example to shows extrapolating ability of MOCSM in sensor networks.
 Based on the extrapolation results, suggestions may be given on measures to mitigate global warming.

 The temperature monitoring recordings are recorded from a number of stations (Torkel Knutssonsgatan, Marsta, Norr Malma) in Stockholm and outside.
-For instance: Torkel Knutssonsgatan's measurement at the urban background, Marsta's measurement at a high-altitude tower, North Malma's measurement at the regional background.
+For instance: Torkel Knutssonsgatan's measurement at the urban background, Marsta's measurement at a high-altitude tower, Norr Malma's measurement at the regional background.
 We consider each station to be a channel: Torkel Knutssonsgatan as channel 1, Marsta as channel 2, and Norr Malma as channel 3.
-We observe from Figure \ref{fig:real1} that the change of temperature has an apparent oscillatory behavior.
+We observe from Figure \ref{fig:temp} that the change of temperature has an apparent oscillatory behavior.
 In this case, we use temperature time series from 22 June 2017 to 12 July 2017, in 1 hour intervals.
 Here we just focus on the task in channel 2.
 Specifically, a randomly chosen half of the temperature data in Torkel Knutssonsgatan, the first half of the temperature data in Marsta, and the last half of the temperature data in Norr Malma are used for training.
 The last half of temperature data in Marsta is used for testing.
-The change of temperature in each channel is affected by their nonlinear interaction of time and phase related local patterns and global trends.
+The change of temperature in each channel is affected by their interaction of time and phase related local patterns and global trends.

-From Figure \ref{fig:real1}, as a result of time and phase dependent local patterns within channels (local patterns depend on surroundings) and time and phase dependent global trends between channels (global trends depend on seasonal or yearly factors), changes in temperature are fluctuating.
-MOCSM, however, consistently outperform others with lowest MAE and smallest predicted confidence interval (see Figure \ref{fig:real1} and Table \ref{tab:t_exp1}).
+From Figure \ref{fig:temp}, as a result of time and phase dependent local patterns within channels (local patterns depend on surroundings) and time and phase dependent global trends between channels (global trends depend on seasonal or yearly factors), changes in temperature are fluctuating.
+MOCSM, however, consistently outperforms the other baselines and achieves lowest MAE and smallest predicted confidence interval (see Figure \ref{fig:temp} and Table \ref{tab:t_exp1}).